ConstantPark/Neural-Network-Acceleration-3/README.md

 ## Neural Network Acceleration Study Season #3
 This is a repository of the study "neural network acceleration".
 The goal of this study is to understand the acceleration of nerual networks on various devices.
-The topic of acceleration includes `CPU`, `GPU`, `NPU`, `ASIC`, `FPGA`, and `NDP`.
+The topic of acceleration includes neural acceleration (Such as inference on `CPU`, `GPU`, `NPU`, `ASIC`, `FPGA`,`NDP`), neural accelerator, and designing lightweight neural network.
 Our materials are open to this github and youtube.
 This study is supported by Facebook community, "AI Robitcs Korea".

 #### CPU/GPU, NPU, and distributed computing
 - Fast acceleration of inference/training on general processor (CPU/GPU)